auntiewarhol/mvcish/README.md

 Legacy file-in-place use would work similarly.
 Go into the legacy file, construct an $MVCish object as above, but instead of Run(), call runController() as described below.
-Whatever logic the legacy file was doing would then be moved to being done inside the closer being passed to runController.
+Whatever logic the legacy file was doing would then be moved to being done inside the closure being passed to runController.